Dale Earnhardt Jr., wife and daughter taken to hospital after a plane crash

 (Gray News) - Dale Earnhardt Jr., along with his wife and daughter, were aboard a plane that crashed at Elizabethton Municipal Airport in Tennessee.

 Kelley Earnhardt, Dale’s sister, tweeted confirmation that Dale, Amy and Isla and two pilots were on the plane.

-According to WKYT, the plane ran off the end of the runway and caught fire.
-Everyone was able to escape the wreck.

-The Elizabethton Fire Department received the call about the plane crash at about 3:41 p.m.
-The town is north of Johnson City, Tenn., in the western part of the state.
+She also stated in the tweet that her family members were “safe.”

+Federal Aviation Administration officials said a Cessna Citation rolled off the end of a runway and caught fire after landing at Elizabethton Municipal Airport at 3:40 p.m.
+Thursday.
+FAA officials said the preliminary indication is that two pilots and three passengers were aboard, the Associated Press reported.

 Everyone was taken to the hospital, including the pilots.
 Their conditions are not known at this time.